Do you hold a Bachelor’s Degree in a different field and want to make the switch to nursing?

 The Accelerated BSN program allows non-nursing degree holders to complete their nursing education in as little as 16 months through full-time, intensive nursing coursework and clinical progression.
 The program requires a high level of commitment from students as full-time learners, but will prepare individuals for an exciting second career as a nurse!

 Admission to the Accelerated Bachelor of Science in Nursing (ABSN) is competitive.
 An applicant must meet the minimum qualifications to apply.
 Entry into the clinical nursing coursework will require completion of all pre-requisite course requirements.
 If a student holds a Bachelor’s degree, but is missing pre-requisite requirements, they will apply to enter the “Preparation Phase” first.
+ABSN applications are taken on a rolling basis and start dates are assigned based on next available at the point of acceptance.

 Minimum Qualifications to Apply: